rmcanany/SolidEdgeStorekeeper/Readme.md

   - `Allow comma delimiters (experimental)`
 	Allows the use of a comma as the decimal delimiter.
 This is somewhat experimental because commas are not allowed `*.xml` headers.
 There is a workaround in place, but has not been thouroughly tested.
 Disabling this option causes causes commas to be replaced with periods in the `*.xml` file.

+  - `Storekeeper always on top`
+	Keeps the storekeeper dialog on top of other windows.

   - `Check for new version at startup`
 	If you don't need a reminder about new versions, disable the check here.